Adaptive Reinforcement Learning for Unobservable Random Delays: Introduction

 These interaction delays can be implicitly modeled by altering the transition dynamics of the MDP to form a partially observable Markov decision process (POMDP), in which the agent only receives outdated sensor observations.
 While this approach is practical and straightforward, it limits the agent’s access to information about the environment’s evolution during the delay period.

-Another common approach to handling delays in RL is to enforce that actions are executed after a fixed delay \cite{art:2008:delay-rl,art:2018:rt-action-delay,art:2019:rtrl,art:2021:delay-aware-mbrl,art:2022:dida,art:2024:worldmodel-delay-rl,art:2024:ad-sac}.
+Another common approach to handling delays in RL is to enforce that actions are executed after a fixed delay \citep{art:2003:delayed-mdp,art:2008:delay-rl}.
 This is typically implemented by introducing an action buffer between the agent and the environment, ensuring that all actions are executed after a predefined delay.
-However, this method requires prior knowledge of the maximum possible delay and enforces that all actions incur this worst-case delay—even when most interactions in practice experience minimal or no delay.
+However, this method requires prior knowledge of the maximum possible delay and enforces that all actions incur this worst-case delay, even when most interactions in practice experience minimal or no delay.
 The advantage of this fixed-delay approach is that it provides the agent with perfect information about when its actions will take effect, simplifying decision-making.
 However, it is overly conservative and fails to adapt and account for variability in delay.
-Note that state-of-the-art algorithms for delayed MDPs, such as BPQL \cite{art:2023:bpql} and VDPO \cite{art:2024:vdpo}, rely on this fixed-delay paradigm.
+Note that state-of-the-art algorithms for delayed MDPs, such as BPQL \citep{art:2023:bpql} and VDPO \citep{art:2024:vdpo}, rely on this fixed-delay paradigm.

 Moving beyond this fixed-delay framework is challenging, especially because in real-world systems, delays are often unobservable.
 The agent does not know, at decision time, how long it will take for an action to be executed.
-One existing approach that attempts to address varying delays is DCAC \cite{art:2021:rl-random-delays}, but it assumes perfect knowledge of the delay for each action at the time it is chosen.
-This assumption is rarely practical.
+One existing approach that attempts to address varying delays is DCAC \citep{art:2021:rl-random-delays}, but it does not offer any guarantees for when a generated action will be applied to the environment.

 In this paper, we make the following contributions: